Chestnut-headed crake: Behavior

-Movmement

-The chestnut-headed crake is a year-round resident throughout its range.

 Feeding

 The chestnut-headed crake forages by probing debris and rotten wood and flicking aside leaves while walking on the ground.
 It also pecks at similar substrates above the ground by stretching up.
 Its diet has not been documented but is assumed to be invertebrates and seeds.

 Breeding

 Almost nothing is known about the chestnut-headed crake's breeding biology.
 Its nesting season appears to include June.

 Vocalization

 The chestnut-headed crake has a loud melodic song described by one author as "a long (lasting up to 5 min) series of tri- or bisyllabic whistles: wee-hoohoo wee-hoohoo wee-hoohoo ...".
 Its aggressive call is "a quiet puttering sound".

-Status
+Conservation status

 The IUCN has assessed the chestnut-headed crake as being of Least Concern, though its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is considered uncommon in most of its range but "benefits from low levels of human disturbance, taking advantage of edge habitats around small garden plots."